zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ### Download the Zowe SMP/E package

-  To download the Zowe SMP/E package, open your web browser and click the **DOWNLOAD Zowe SMP/E Alpha** button on the [Zowe Download](https://zowe.org/download/) website to save the files to a folder on your desktop.
+  To download the Zowe SMP/E package, open your web browser and go to the [Zowe Download](https://www.zowe.org/#download) website.
+Click the **Zowe SMP/E Alpha** button to save the files to a folder on your desktop.

   You will receive 2 files on your desktop.